MAHIR-DEVES/fluctux/README.md

 # FlucTux
-A wave of electronic users and clans where many users perform, manage, and scale their tasks together.
+A dynamic ecosystem of interconnected users and digital communities, where individuals and groups collaborate seamlessly to perform, manage, and scale their tasks efficiently.

 # Installed packages